-- Establish an office-based system to promote cervical cancer screening (e.g., electronic or manual tickler system to identify patients due for screening). - Post card reminder. - Reminder letter signed by the provider. - Phone call to patients who have not made an appointment after 4 6 weeks of mail reminder. - Reminder calls by staff tend to be more effective than robo-calls. - Send one (1) week appointment reminder (e.g., post card / letter signed by the provider), and/or a text reminder (a few days and one (1) day prior). - Train outreach team members in cancer screening health education talking points and motivational interviewing to build capacity to answer patient questions during outreach calls. - Create scripts that all staff can use to simplify a message that encourages cervical cancer screening. - Include cervical cancer screening appointment reminders and confirmation messages in practice's text messaging campaigns. - Be persistent with reminders.
-You may need to remind patients several times before they schedule and complete a service. - Actively pursue missed appointments with letters and reminder calls; designate a staff member to conduct outreach.
+- Send one-week appointment reminder (e.g., post card/letter signed by the provider), and/or a text reminder (a few days and one (1) day prior). - Train outreach staff in cancer screening health education talking points and motivational interviewing to build capacity to answer patient questions during outreach calls. - Create scripts that all staff can use to simplify a message that encourages cervical cancer screening. - Include cervical cancer screening appointment reminders and confirmation messages in practice's text messaging campaigns. - Be persistent with reminders.
+You may need to remind members/patients several times before they schedule and complete a service. - Actively pursue missed appointments with letters and reminder calls; designate a staff member to conduct outreach.